rpellerin/rpellerin.github.io/content/berlin-half-marathon-2026-race-report.md

 Tags: half marathon, running, berlin
 Slug: berlin-half-marathon-2026-race-report
 Authors: Romain Pellerin
-Summary: Third time running the half marathon of Berlin - I love it!
+Summary: Third time running the Berlin Half Marathon - I love it!
 Image: berlin-half-marathon-2026/berlin-marathon-2026-cover.jpg

-On March 29th, 2026, the Berlin half-marathon took place.
+On March 29th, 2026, the Berlin half marathon took place.
 It was my third time racing it.
 Once again, it was a fantastic experience!
 A near-perfect organization, the expo, the course, the aid stations... everything was great!
 I can only recommend it.

 # Prep

 I followed a training plan using the "Kiprun Pacer" app once again for just over 3 months, running 4 to 5 times a week.
-The training period was quite chaotic for the major part.
+The training period was quite chaotic for the most part.
 I got sick in December, and January broke a record as the coldest January in Berlin in 16 years.
 There was a thick layer of snow on the ground for 3 weeks, with frequent snowfall throughout the month.
 The weather was absolutely horrendous.

 <figure class="center">
 <img src="{static}/images/berlin-half-marathon-2026/frozen-lake.jpg" alt="Me on a frozen lake" />